helio-fm/helio-sequencer/Docs/getting-polymetric.md

 ## How time signatures work

-Time signatures only affect how the vertical grid lines are arranged across the canvas, which is to make aligning notes/clips more convenient and provide some visual cue.
+Time signatures affect how the vertical grid lines are arranged across the canvas, which is to make aligning notes/clips more convenient and provide some visual cue.

-`// TODO: metronome schemes`
+Each time signature also defines how the [metronome/click track](#metronome) will sound in the time signature's scope.

 There are two kinds of time signatures: